carltonstith/vue-interview-questions/README.md

     })
     ```
     As mentioned in the above code snippets, you need to pass options object.
 You can find the full list of options in the API reference.
+### What are the differences between one-way data flow and two-way data binding?
+In one-way data flow the view (UI) part of an application does not update automatically when the data Model is changed so we need to write some custom code to make it update every time a data model is changed.
+In Vue.js, the v-bind is used for one-way data flow or binding.

+In two-way data binding, the view (UI) part of the application automatically updates when the data Model is changed.
+In Vue.js, the v-model directive is used for two-way data binding.